athulravindran87/hazelcast-cluster/README.md

 | hazelcast-client-1  | 8764 | hazelcast client instance 1.   |
 | hazelcast-client-2  | 8765 | hazelcast client instance 2.   |

+## ** What's in here ??
+This project is an working example of hazelcast clustering using Eureka Discovery Service.
+There are 3 main components as depicted in the picture above.
+1) Discovery Server for service registery and service discovery.
+2) Hazelcast servers (2) and 3) Hazelcast client.
+Hazelcast servers have a member join mechanism who discover their peers using hazelcast group name and creates a join.
+They are also responsible for creation of distributed objects such as map and queues.
+Hazelcast client joins the hazlecast cluster using Eureka.

+## How to deploy and test ??
+1) Run as standalone Spring boot app
+Start the services in order...Discovery, Hazelcast server and hazelcast client.
+Although you can start in any order, but following the mentioned order will gauruantee a clean start.
+Use the following VM arguments for each

+Hazelcast Server : -Dhazelcast.port=5701
+Hazelcast Client : -Deureka.client.props=eureka-client-local -Xms1024m -Xmx2048m

+Please note, if you want to start more than one hazelcast-server instances to test member join, then you must also provide server.port and hazelcast.port for additional instances.
+Example: -Dserver.port=8763 -Dhazelcast.port=5702.
+Same applies to hazelcast-client as well but client requires only server.port property.